Copyright: EPI Inc. Contact: tech@epi-eng.com

 NOTE: All our Products, Designs, and Services are SUSTAINABLE, ORGANIC, GLUTEN-FREE, CONTAIN NO GMO's, and will not upset anyone's precious FEELINGS or delicate SENSIBILITIES.

-EPI, Inc. provides a wide variety of capabilities for propulsion system analysis, design and development using hi-tech analytical tools and measurement systems, and a wide range of engineering and manufacturing skills.
+EPI, Inc. provides a wide variety of capabilities for propulsion system analysis, design and development using high-tech analytical tools and measurement systems, and a wide range of engineering and manufacturing skills.

 We specialize in the develpopment of High Performance Piston Engines and Drive Systems for Aircraft, Marine, Dynamometer and other Stationary Applications.
 Our Aircraft Propeller Reduction Gearboxes (PSRUs) have achieved unmatched in-flight reliability and renowned smoothness on high-powered V8 aircraft engines.